Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### Flutter Assurance 2.0.1

-- Updated the package to reference the Android library from Maven Central repository.
+- Updated the package to reference the Android library from Maven Central Repository.
 - Migrated to the new Android APIs based on [FlutterPlugin](https://api.flutter.dev/javadoc/io/flutter/embedding/engine/plugins/FlutterPlugin.html).